 Recombinant human GDNF protein (Qk051)

 Glial cell line-derived neurotrophic factor (GDNF) is a member of neurotrophin family and GDNF family of ligands (GFL).
 GDNF plays a crucial role in the development, growth, and survival of neurons in particular midbrain dopaminergic neurons.
-It promotes the axon growth and innervation of dopamine neurons.
 GNDF is used to maintain neurons and cortical organoids and to differentiate dopaminergic neurons from human pluripotent stem cell-derived neural progenitors.
 GDNF also facilitates the differentiation of neural progenitors to astrocytes.

 Recombinant human GDNF bioactive 30 kDa homodimer.
-This protein is animal-free (AOF), carrier protein-free, and tag-free to ensure its purity with exceptional lot-to-lot consistency.
-Qk051 is suitable for the culture of reproducible and high-quality cortical and motor neurons and cortical organoids.
+This protein is animal origin-free (AOF), carrier protein-free, and tag-free to ensure its purity with exceptional lot-to-lot consistency.

 Orders are typically shipped same or next day (except Friday).